sorbet/sorbet.run/docs/talks/QCon2024/script.md

 First, it's fast.
 To our knowledge, Stripe's Ruby codebase is the largest in the world, which meant we had no choice but to make this type checker fast enough to handle a huge codebase.

 Second, you can use it in your IDE.
-Not only will it show you errors, but you can use it to jump to definition, find all reference, get autocompletion results, and apply quick fixes, etc. We hear from people adopting Sorbet that while lots of people are remain skeptical about introducing static typing, basically everyone likes fast, powerful editor tooling, so Sorbet's IDE integration is a critical part of pitching Sorbet to get added to untyped codebases.
+Not only will it show you errors, but you can use it to jump to definition, find all reference, get autocompletion results, and apply quick fixes, etc.

+While there's sometimes skepticism about introducing static typing in some organizations, basically everyone likes fast, powerful editor tooling, so Sorbet's IDE integration is a critical part of pitching Sorbet to get added to untyped codebases.

 And finally, Sorbet is gradual, which means that it's designed to be able to take a completely untyped Ruby codebase and introduce Sorbet piece by piece.
 It adds value even if you only use it a little bit, and gets better the more you lean into it.